 The coffee is from London roasters, Caravan, which is consistently turning out coffee I like, and Yorks is up there with the best of them when it comes to making great coffee.
 There’s a comprehensive range of espresso-based drinks, but the real sign of excellence is the brew bar which offers V60 pour-over or Aeropress for one and Chemex or Cafetiere to share.
 There’s a choice of three beans at the brew bar and a seasonal single-origin espresso bean.

-February 2016: Yorks has now closed while the building undergoes a major refurbishment.
-In the meantime, the mantle of Yorks Bakery Cafe has passed to the new cafe/roastery on Stephenson Street, which is even closer to New Street Station.
+February 2016: Newhall Street has now closed, the building undergoing a major refurbishment.
+As a result, the mantle of Yorks Bakery Cafe has passed to the new cafe/roastery on Stephenson Street, which is even closer to New Street Station.

 You can read more of my thoughts after the gallery.